Microsoft-community/Community-website/src/member/index.md

 | !w11-stable                           | Explains the stability and experience people may have with Windows 11                                |

 ## Frequently Asked Questions

 ### Is this server official?

 No, this server is not official.
 It is community-run, it is not run by Microsoft.
 Also none of our moderators are (to the best of our knowledge) affiliated with Microsoft in any way.
 We do have official Microsoft employees in the server, however, but they have joined of their own free will, and not as part of their job.

 ### How do I report something?

 Send a private message to **@Moderators' mail**, found at the top of the members list.
 The message should include as much information as you can reasonably provide.
 If, in the event of any technical issues, the moderators mail bot is not found at the top of the members list, it will be replaced by the moderators, who in this instance only, you may directly message regarding your issue.

 ### I got muted!
 What should I do?

 Think about what you’ve done and wait patiently for the mute to expire.
 If you believe that the mute was unwarranted, message modmail as above and explain clearly and calmly why you believe you shouldn't have been muted.

 ### Nobody is answering my question or helping me!
 What should I do?

 Firstly, be patient.
 It might take a while for someone to be able to help you.
 Furthermore, consider if when you asked you’ve provided as much detail as possible to make it easy for us to help you.
 If you’ve done this, and you still need help and it’s been around a day or so and you’ve not had any help, then consider asking again.

 ### Why does the server icon keep changing?

 The server icon is changed to celebrate certain events, usually major holidays or important dates in computing history.

 ### When is [MS update/product] going to be released?

 When Microsoft decide to release it.
 Use search, since it’s likely this question will have been asked many, many times before.

 ### Are those real Microsoft employees?

 Yes, they are.
 They’re verified through their employee account.
 However, they aren’t here on official business and anything they say does not in any way represent Microsoft.
 They’re just here like any other user.
 Don’t ping them for support unless they’re actively helping you; it will be considered a violation of rule 5.

 ### Why can’t I post images or videos?

 As a spam prevention measure, you need the `@Tier 1 (Regular)` role to be able to upload images.
 This role can be gained by being active for a little while.
 In the meantime, you can upload images to an alternative service like [Imgur](https://imgur.com/).

 ### I got warned!
 How many times can I get warned before I get banned?

 There is no set number; that is up to the discretion of the Moderators.
 We suggest that you read the rules and follow them as to avoid any conflicts.

 ### I applied to become a moderator, how long before I get an answer?

 We will get back to you only if we need to talk to you regarding your application.
 You may or may not hear anything back (patience is a good quality we look at ;) ).
 Consider it analogous to a job application, your info is pooled with other people who are also interested in the position and it is up to us to determine who the best fit for the position is, and when to bring them on board.

 ## Ban Appeal Process

-You can send ban appeals <a href="https://appeal.msft.chat/" title="link to appeal form">here</a> if you meet our requirements, appeal will be looked into by our moderators team.
+You can send ban appeals [here](https://appeal.msft.chat/) if you meet our requirements, appeal will be looked into by our moderators team.

 ### Requirements

 * 120 days passed since you were banned.
 * Being able to explain why you were banned, that shows us that you understand that you weren't banned for no reason and acknowledge your mistake.

 ## How Do I Apply to be a Moderator?

 If you wish to apply to our moderation team, you can [apply here](https://apply.msft.chat).

 ## Invite Link